digitallyinduced/ihp/Guide/your-first-project.markdown

 | `DeletePostAction { postId = someId }` | `DELETE /DeletePost?postId={someId}`   | Deletes the post                   |

 A request like "Show me the post with id `e57cfb85-ad55-4d5c-b3b6-3affed9c662c`" can be represented like `ShowPostAction { postId = e57cfb85-ad55-4d5c-b3b6-3affed9c662c }`.

-The type `Id Post` is just a UUID, but wrapped within a newtype (`newtype Id model = Id UUID`).
+Basically, the IHP router always maps a HTTP request to such an action data type.
+(By the way: The type `Id Post` is just a UUID, but wrapped within a newtype, `newtype Id model = Id UUID`).

 ### Controller Implementation: `Web/Controller/Posts.hs`